JmcRobbie/CANTS-MCU/README.md

 Project documentation can be build with doxygen with configuration file provided in doc folder.

-Detailed CAN-TS protocol description will be linked here when available.
+Detailed CAN-TS protocol description can be found [here](https://support.skylabs.si/public/CAN-TS_protocol_v1.4.pdf).

 ## License